-Artisan 179 is a collaborative vision of owners Carrie Boehm and Ted Anderson.
-General Manager/Event Coordinator Katrina Harland.
-Our wish is to give our guests a chance to experience superior service, unique cocktails, and creative cuisine in both the restaurant and the private event “Rhino Room”, a standard that has made Artisan 179 a staple of Lake Country dining.
+Artisan 179 is a collaborative vision of owners Carrie Boehm, Ted Anderson, and Katrina Harland.
+Their wish is to give all guests a chance to experience superior service, unique cocktails, and creative cuisine in both the restaurant and the private event “Rhino Room”, a standard that has made Artisan 179 a staple of Lake Country dining.

 Our restaurant is more than a place to eat, it is a community of lovers of food and drink, artists and musicians.
 As we bring together our food and art, we hope to ignite creativity in all who join us!

 Ted Anderson was born into the restaurant business in New York City.
 His father, Charles (Chuck) Anderson was the General Manager and Gatekeeper at the legendary 21 Club Restaurant and Bar, in mid-town Manhattan for 26 years.
 His dad also owned Truffles Restaurant on Madison Avenue for many years.
 At a very young age, Ted idolized his father and developed a burning passion and drive for the industry.
 He later went to Sullivan College and earned a degree in hotel restaurant management.